ru4sam326/show-us-what-you-have-got/README.md

 Use this opportunity to show us what you have got and that you have what it takes to join us as we build a wonderful product together.

 # Functional Requirements
+Below are listed the functional requirements that the solution should support.
+Wherever in doubt, make reasonable assumptions and move forward but please do document those assumptions as well so that we know why you made them.

 ## Must have features
-- User registration and approval by administrator
+- Member registration and approval by librarian
 - User login and access based on role (Librarian / Member)
 - Librarian access to register books and catalogue them
 - Searching for desired books by ISBN, Title, Author, etc.